Business

 }

-The important thing to notice: the highest-value stages — outline, review — are fully manual.
-Those are where my 30 years of experience actually matters.
+The highest-value stages (outline, review) are fully manual.
+Those are where decades of experience actually matters.
 The outline ensures the product covers what developers actually need, not what an AI thinks they need.
-The review ensures every code sample actually works and every technical claim is accurate.
+The review ensures every code sample works and every technical claim is accurate.

 The AI-assisted and AI-generated stages are where the time savings come from.
-And they're substantial.
-I estimate my per-product time dropped from about 120 hours to about 40 hours.
+My per-product time dropped from about 120 hours to about 40 hours.
 At $19-29 per product, the math works out much better when you can produce three times as many products per year.

 Content Monetization: The Paradox